Editor’s note: This article has been updated in light of the UK-EU trade deal that was agreed at the end of 2020 and is now in place.

-However, the UK government has introduced a couple of measures that should ease the administrative load, and reduce the impact on cash flow.
+However, the UK government has introduced a number of measures that should ease the administrative load and reduce the impact on cash flow.

-The UK officially left the EU on 31 January 2020, and most of 2020 has been spent in the transition period.
+The UK officially left the EU on 31 January 2020, and most of 2020 was spent in the transition period.

-Until the end of the transition period, businesses have had to make few if any changes in order to continue day-to-day business.
+Until the end of the transition period, businesses didn’t have to make any changes in order to continue day-to-day business.

-The UK has remained within the EU customs and VAT systems, for example.
-This means there has been no trade borders between the UK and EU countries, and therefore no customs formalities.
+The UK remained within the EU customs and VAT systems, for example.
+This meant there were no trade borders between the UK and EU countries, and therefore no customs formalities.

-However, major adjustments are required for businesses that import or export to the EU as of 1 January 2021.
+However, significant adjustments are now required for businesses that import or export to the EU.

 The government’s advice is that you hire a customs broker, freight forwarder or similar operative to help with customs relating to importing and exporting – although these agents are unlikely to help with VAT, for which you will need your own knowledge, perhaps with the help of an accountant.

-But customs issues can be complicated, especially if you’ve only experienced seamless movement across EU borders until now.
+But customs and VAT issues can be complicated, especially if you’ve only experienced seamless movement across EU borders until now.

 Throughout this blog we sometimes refer to Great Britain, which is the geographical territory comprising England, Wales and Scotland.
 This is separate from the United Kingdom, which comprises England, Wales, Scotland and also Northern Ireland.

-This distinction is important because, in terms of imports and exports, Northern Ireland will be treated differently compared to the rest of the UK.
+This distinction is important because, in terms of imports and exports, Northern Ireland is treated differently compared to the rest of the UK.
 See the heading towards the end of this blog: “Northern Ireland VAT and customs after 1 January 2021”.

 This is a comprehensive article and as such is split into three parts:

-- Part 1: Importing from the EU to the UK once the Brexit transition period ends
+- Part 1: Importing from the EU to the UK following Brexit (after 1 January 2021)

-- Part 2: Exporting from the UK to the EU once the Brexit transition period ends
+- Part 2: Exporting from the UK to the EU following Brexit (after 1 January 2021)

-- Part 3: VAT implications for your business
+- Part 3: What Brexit means for VAT in your business

 To easily navigate the article, click on the links below to find the information you require: